GeekEast/complete-ruby-rails/Ruby/08_block/README.md

 ### Block
-- One method to run function
+- pass as temporary code into a function
-- Can pass parameters into the function
+- can be only used once
 ```ruby
 def test
     yield # run the block statement here